CharlieGreenman/CharlieGreenman/README.md

 <hr>

+When I first became a software engineer, I struggled to code and was always the weakest developer on the team.
+Now I'm ranked as a #1 product engineer worldwide, and produce open source that makes a difference for Fortune 500 companies.
+If you don't think you have what it takes, you do because I've been there and done that.

-I spend most of my time consulting for the world's best companies.
+I currently spend most of my time consulting for the world's best companies.

 <hr>

-Also, a notable shout out to Razroo.
+Also, a notable shout-out to Razroo.
 I work with the team over at [Razroo](https://razroo.com) A Software Architect As An Application.

 If you are a new developer trying to get an Angular job, you can use [razroo.com](razroo.com) to guide you autonomously toward creating an enterprise-grade application with experience.
 The sort of experience that teams are looking for in order to hire you.
 This would have saved me as a new dev 6-12 months of learning due to misdirection as a new Developer.